ruby0322/customer-service-simulator/README.md

 This game emphasizes the use of precise prompts to enhance communication effectiveness, teaching players to apply prompt engineering for improved customer interactions and training methodologies.
 Through engaging in both customer-facing and training roles, participants gain a comprehensive understanding of crafting empathetic, strategic responses, showcasing the pivotal role of prompt engineering in modern customer service practices.

 The game is intended for web implementation to automate the workflow and enrich student experiences.
-(But idk if I have enough time to do so.
-If not, we can still do it manually.)

 ## Part 1.
 Customer Service